Skip to main content

 In this post I attempt to hierarchically lay out and categorize the current array of techniques involving generative AI that can be used in animation, giving brief descriptions, examples, pros and cons, and links to find associated tools.
 It's the kind of resource I wish I had a year ago as an animator, when trying to navigate the chaotic network of possibilities and ever growing progress.
 Video stylization use cases, while somewhat overlapping, are mostly left out here.

 It is aimed at anybody curious, but mostly at other animators and creatives who might feel intimated by the accelerating progress in the field.
-Hopefully this allows you to catch up and keep an eye on the scene on a deeper level than TikTok feed.
+Hopefully this allows you to catch up and keep an eye on the scene on a deeper level than a TikTok feed.

 Disclaimers: